celrick/configs/README.md

 **Contents**

 * ps1.sh - Custom PS1 with faces.
 Can be sourced
 * init.vim - Input file with neovim customisations.
-Should be located in ~/.config/nvim/init.vim
+Should be located in ~/.config/nvim/init.vim.
+Install with :PluginInstall

 ***i3***
 * i3/